modernmt/modernmt/README.md

 ## About MMT
 MMT is a context-aware, incremental and distributed general purpose Machine Translation technology.

+MMT is:
-MMT is simple to use, fast to train, and easy to scale with respect to domains, data, and users.
+- Simple to use, fast to train, and easy to scale with respect to domains, data, and users.

-MMT is trained by pooling all available domains/projects/customers data and translation memories in one folder.
+- Trained by pooling all available domains/projects/customers data and translation memories in one folder.

-MMT is queried by providing the sentence to be translated and some context text.
+- Queried by providing the sentence to be translated and some context text.

 MMT's goal is to deliver the quality of multiple custom engines by adapting on the fly to the provided context.